brentjett/Design-and-Dev-Guidelines/README.md

         - do_action('neh_after_open_body') directly after *body* tag.
 This is a dependancy for our plugins that insert GTM containers into page.
 [TK theme](https://github.com/Themekraft/_tk) uses the 'before' action here.
 No harm if you want to include both.
 - Assets - Do we need a specific folder naming convention for assets?
 - Plugins

+## Deliverables
+For a 3rd party developer, I think there are two primary deliverables that we want back from them.

+- Final theme in git repo - a git repository that we provide to them with the finished theme in it.
+    - README.md - explainer file.
+Should tell what's going on in the theme.
+    - CHANGELOG.md - Versions file.
+- Fully configured development instance of WordPress